ONSdigital/sml-catalogue/content/about/notesOnTesting.md

 ## How do we do this (test tools, methods and test results)?
    * Pytest
    * Unittest
-   * Cypress/Selenium
    * Python
-   * Generic sml-catalogue cypress/selenum tests for UI frontend testing e.g method links and help center links
+   * Generic sml-catalogue pytest BDD tests for UI frontend testing e.g method links and help center links